Morriar/nit/src/doc/doc_experiments/exp_align/out.spans/app.out.md

 5. `on_restart`: The app goes back to the inactive state.
    You can revert what was done by `on_stop`.

+> span: app::AppComponent::on_create
+> span: app::AppComponent::on_resume
+> span: app::AppComponent::on_pause
+> span: app::AppComponent::on_stop
+> span: app::AppComponent::on_restart
+> span: app::AppComponent::on_restart
+> span: app::AppComponent::on_stop

 ![_app.nit_ life-cycle](path/resources/ab03b885463901ade4ae1a9adfaefeff.png)

 Life-cycle events related to saving and restoring the application state are provided by two special callback methods: